CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

 If the target values for the performance requirements defined in PF-01 and the description of the performance measurement procedures are incorporated in contractual agreements, identified material deviations to these contractual obligations are made transparent to users.
 In case of deviations responsible personnel of the AI service provider request retraining of the AI model(s) within the scope of the AI service in line with PF-07.

-## PF-04 Model Selection And Suitability Criterion
+## PF-04 Model Selection And Suitability

 Different algorithms and model approaches are considered taking into account established rules of technology, the amount of available data, the task at hand and the performance requirements in PF-01.
 The documentation addresses at least the following aspects:
 - Model concept: The suitability of the conceptual model to perform the intended task is described.
 - Model boundaries: Limits of the conceptual model and operational boundaries are identified and their impact on the AI service is assessed.

 About the Criterion

 Objectives, impact and purpose of the AI service are defined in the system description according to BC-03.